kevinkotcherga/kevinkotcherga/README.md

 ### The tools I like working with are :

-- :gem: Ruby & Ruby on Rails !
+-  Node.js, Ruby & Ruby On Rails !
 - ⚡ React & Stimulus
 - :art: CSS, Bootstrap, Ant Design & Figma for the design